codingkaty/project-1/README.md

 ## Installation <a name="i"></a>
 The code should run with Python version 3 and the following python libraries:

--numpy
+numpy
--pandas
+pandas
--matplotlib.pyplot
+matplotlib.pyplot
--IPython
+IPython
--statistics
+statistics
--%matplotlib inline
+%matplotlib inline
--re
+re
--category encoders
+category encoders
--seaborn
+seaborn

 ## Project Motivation <a name="pm"></a>